competitive-dlang/speedy-stdio/README.md

 # speedy-stdio

-**Note: it's a very new library in its eary days and may contain bugs, bugreports are welcome!**
+**Note: it's a very new library in its eary days and may contain bugs.
+Bugreports are welcome!**

 Do you have a program implemented in D programming language, which somehow needs to read and parse gigantic amounts of text from *stdin* and then write gigantic amounts of text to *stdout*?
 If the answer is "yes",